 ITB Berlin: Join WYSE Travel Confederation at the world’s leading travel trade show

 ITB Berlin is the largest gathering of the global tourism industry; attracting over 10,000 exhibitors and 100,000 trade visitors over a 5-day period.
 WYSE Travel Confederation has a stand of over 200m2 in Hall 4.1 where we provide our members with the opportunity to co-exhibit with us.

 Research: stay up to date on the latest accommodation trends

 WYSE Travel Confederation undertakes a wide variety of research.
 Below you can find a sample of our accommodation reports which are free of charge to our members.
 For all our available reports please click here.

 Advocating on behalf of the accommodation industry

-WYSE Travel Confederation has introduced a certification for WYSE accommodation providers.
-The promotion of a safe environment within a communal accommodation facility for young people lies at the very core of the WYSE Travel Confederation mission.
+WYSE Travel Confederation has introduced a certification for its accommodation provider members.
+The WYSE Travel Confederation Accommodation Panel considers that those establishments who provide quality and safe accommodation deserve better recognition within the industry and among consumers.
 The certification is directed at ensuring guest safety, as well as the safety of the establishment’s employees.

 The Sector Panellists

 Pieter van der Zeeuw

 Managing Director | Hans Brinker Budget Hotel